Kierkegaard – Patrick Gardiner

 But I did enjoy the biographical background information about Kierkegaards’ life in the first chapters.
 After that, Gardiner picks out 4 seminal works to explore main Kierkegaard themes.
 He does so by offsetting these to other philosophers, especially Kant en Hegel.
 But without necessary background this can quickly get complicated.
 (I had to keep notes.)
 Nevertheless, I especially enjoyed the Abraham paradox as a thinking exercise, and this book also provides nice starting points on Kierkegaards’ thoughts on subjectivity, immorality, individualism and the leap of faith concept.

-1 thought on “Kierkegaard – Patrick Gardiner”
+One response to “Kierkegaard – Patrick Gardiner”

 Leave a Reply